fivesixseven8nine/fivesixseven8nine/README.md

-- 👋 Hi, I’m @fivesixseven8nine and i'm 11yrs old
+- 👋 Hi, I’m @fivesixseven8nine
 - 👀 I’m interested in coding and music production
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning SvelteKit
-- 💞️ I’m looking to collaborate on anything python
+- 💞️ I’m looking to collaborate on anything Python, SvleteKit or Vanilla HTMl-JavaScript-CSS
-- 📫 How to reach me you can't
+- 📫 How to reach me Discord: krazy_kid_

 <!---
 fivesixseven8nine/fivesixseven8nine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.